Dallas Crane Accident Attorneys

 Crane accidents are devastating because of their weight, size, and location.
 Because cranes are typically used in densely populated areas, the collapse of one can be catastrophic for those near it.
 A crane collapse causes thousands of pounds of steel to crash into buildings and onto busy streets.
 Crane collapses rarely involve no injuries or fatalities, and they are completely preventable with the proper safety procedures.

-If you’ve suffered because of a crane accident, contact our Dallas crane accident attorneys.
+If you’ve suffered because of a crane or any construction accident, contact our Dallas crane accident attorneys.
 Our team has won billions, including a landmark $44 million victory for a crane accident survivor.
 We have the experience and resources needed to recover damages after a crane accident.
 Call us today for a free consultation of your case.
 We know these times are hard for our clients, so we only collect a fee if we obtain results for them!

 A member of our team is ready to talk to you right now.